crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 It's best practice to ensure the center line of the camera is exactly on the finish line, and pointed exactly at the finish marker at the far side of the course.

 If this is not possible, CrewTimer Video Review allow you to move the finish line marker.
-When you move your mouse close to the finish line, you will see a small white box appear on both ends of the line.
+When you move your mouse close to the top of the finish line, you will see a small white box appear on both ends of the line.

-When you drag to top marker, the line moves in it's entirety.
-When you move the bottom marker, only that ends moves.
+When you drag the top marker, the line moves in it's entirety.
+When you move the bottom marker, only the bottom end moves.
 This allow you to angle the finish line:

 ![image-20240602204657986](assets/image-20240602204657986.png)

-The undo any introduces angle, press and hold SHIFT while moving the bottom market.
+The undo any introduced angle, press and hold SHIFT while moving either marker.

 To bring the finish line back to the center, go back into the "Video Settings" and press the "RESET FINISH" button.